 When there is an election, or referendum, the Voter Register is used to make sure no one misses out on their right to vote.

 Every year the Council has to update the Voter Register to make sure it is complete and accurate – i.e. check that everyone entitled to vote is on the register, and anyone not entitled to vote is removed.

 We do this by carrying out a canvass of all the residential properties in the borough.
 It usually takes place between August and November.
 Then, along with all other councils, we publish a new Voter (Electoral) Register on 1 December.

-At the beginning of August 2018, the Council sent a form to every household in the Borough.
+At the beginning of August, the Council sends a form to every household in the Borough.
 It is called a Household Enquiry Form (HEF).

 Any adult in the household can respond to the HEF.
 The letter explains how you can respond to the HEF, or you can use the advice below.

 "Yes" – All correct and no changes